sagesteppe/SDM_restorations/README.md

 ## Variables and Sources for Environmental Niche Models

-Two major models are created, one which focuses on identifying areas of fundamental environmental niches in the wild, and a second which focuses on identifying farms sites areas which the species has considerable niche overlap with.
+Two major models are created, one which focuses on identifying areas of fundamental environmental niches in the wild, and a second which focuses on identifying farms which the species has considerable niche overlap with.
+The full 'wild' models feature up to 38 variables, while the 'farm' models features ca. 26 variables.
+Both endeavors run step wise.

 | Layer |                       Description                       |              Source                   |     Model    |